UT-MPC/BLEnd_Nordic/README.md

 ```

 ## Supported Hardware and SDKs
-During installation you will be asking to select one of the supported
+During installation you will be asked to select one of the supported
 version before and the script will automatically download and
 instrument the SDK you need.